svei00/react-portfolio/notes.md

     5's own build-time toolchain (webpack-dev-server et al), not runtime code shipped to users.
 Matches handoff.md's expectation exactly — fully resolved only by the Phase 2 Next.js migration, not chased further here.
+29. Node version correction: a Vercel build log Svei shared showed the actual error — `Found invalid or discontinued Node.js Version: 18.x` (not 20.x as handoff.md had guessed) — `Please set Node.js Version to 24.x`.
+Vercel has moved its minimum past what handoff.md originally targeted (Node 22), so every Node-version reference in handoff.md was corrected from 22 to
+    24. Added `"engines": { "node": ">=24 <25" }` to `package.json`.
+Local
+    Node here is already v24.18.0 and every build this session has run on it cleanly, so no local action needed.
+Vercel dashboard still needs Project Settings → Build & Development → Node.js Version set to 24.x — that's a dashboard action only Svei can do.